What Is A Private Investigator?

-- Skills to trace people – can track down runaways, debtors, witnesses, suspects, connected with your case.
+- Skills to trace people – can track down runaways, debtors, witnesses, suspects, connected with a case.

-- Carry out process serving (serving court documents) – can serve court documents on your behalf in accordance with legal procedures and legislation.
+- Carry out process serving (serving court documents) – can serve court documents in accordance with legal procedures and legislation.

-- Investigate sources of information and evaluate evidence – ensures the information uncovered is verified for its veracity and if it’s relevant to your case.
+- Investigate sources of information and evaluate evidence – ensures the information uncovered is verified for its veracity and if it’s relevant to a case.

-- Social awareness and ability to get on with people – can read people well, judge situations easily, and can warm-up to people (which aids in the ease of communication and flow of information from sources, related to your case).
+- Social awareness and ability to get on with people – can read people well, judge situations easily, and can warm-up to people (which aids in the ease of communication and flow of information from sources related to a case).

-- Able to present evidence in court as a professional witness – is confident in giving testimony about the facts uncovered relating to your case.
+- Able to present evidence in court as a professional witness – is confident in giving testimony about the facts uncovered relating to a case.

-- Write accurate case reports for the client – your report should be detailed with dates, times, actions, findings, etc. in a way that is intelligible, so you can make reliable decisions based upon it.
+- Write accurate case reports – factual reports detailed with dates, times, actions, findings, etc. in a way that is intelligible, so a client can make reliable decisions based upon it.

 What Does A Private Investigator Do?

-In short, a private investigator is paid to find out information for their clients regarding the, who, where, when, what and how of a case that has been assigned them.
-Investigators are hired to investigate a wide range of cases including:
+In short, what a private investigator does is to find out information for their clients regarding the, who, where, when, what and how of a case that has been assigned them.
+Investigators are hired to handle a wide range of cases including: